 The first use of the idiom to be found in writing appears in 1767.
 W. Kenrick uses the phrase in The London Review of English and Foreign Literature.
 The phrase is used in the text to describe a direct route that isn’t impeded by water or mountains.

-An idiom from Scotland is similar to and came into use about the same time as the English phrase “as the crow flies.”
+An idiom from Scotland is similar to and came into use about the same time as the English phrase.
 The Scottish describe the most direct route from point A to point B as a crow road.
 The first written reference to a crow road is believed to be 1795.

 As with many idioms, "as the crow flies” has found its way into literature and musical references.
 Jeffrey Archer’s 1991 novel was titled As the Crow Flies.
 A 1986 play by David Henry Hwang is similarly titled.